ThiagoPffer/lista-tarefas-angular/README.md

 TODO:

-- [ ] Create a service in order to verify task descriptions
-- [ ] Create a progress bar based on the checked tasks
+- Create a progress bar based on the checked tasks
-- [ ] Code using english language